Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 Thank you for your attention to this matter.
 I eagerly await your response.

+## Friend related

 ### House-sitting
 > A friend has agreed to look after your house and pet while you are on holiday.
 Write a letter to your friend.

-> In your letter:
+In your letter,
+>
 > - give contact details for when you are away
 > - give instructions about how to care for your pet
 > - describe other household duties

 I hope this letter finds you in good spirits.
 I am writing to extend my heartfelt ***gratitude for agreeing to*** look after(take care of) my house and care for my beloved cat while I am on holiday(during my upcoming holiday/while I am away).
 I'd like to provide you with some important information to ***ensure everything goes smoothly***. (your kindless means a lot to me)